-The FCA will supervise and enforce its regulatory regime by providing a 'credible deterrence' to firms.
-The FCA will achieve this credible deterrence by:
+The FCA supervises and enforces its regulatory regime by providing a 'credible deterrence' to firms.
+The FCA achieves this credible deterrence by:

-- 1. bringing more enforcement cases and pressing for tough penalties for infringements of rules to reset conduct standards; - 2. pursuing more cases against individuals and holding members of senior management accountable for their actions; - 3. pursuing criminal prosecutions, including for insider dealing and market manipulation; - 4. taking action to tackle unauthorised business' and - 5. continuing to prioritise getting compensation for consumers.
+- 1. bringing more enforcement cases and pressing for tough penalties for infringements of rules to reset conduct standards; - 2. pursuing more cases against individuals and holding members of senior management accountable for their actions; - 3. pursuing criminal prosecutions, including for insider dealing and market manipulation; - 4. taking action to tackle unauthorised businesses and - 5. continuing to prioritise getting compensation for consumers.

-The FCA will focus its resource on firms, products or markets which carry the greatest potential consumer harm and where its intervention could most benefit consumers.
+The FCA will focusses its resource on firms, products or markets which carry the greatest potential consumer harm and where its intervention could most benefit consumers.